JosephM101/EAS-Encoder/README.md

-# EAS Encoder
+# EAS-Encoder
- Forked from SotaJoe's "EAS-Encoder" repository; introduces improved functionality and a refreshed GUI
+ Forked from SotaJoe's "EAS-Encoder" repository; introduces improved functionality and a refreshed GUI.